vives-web-essentials-2019/web-essentials-practical-Jens-C/01-html-and-css/landing-page/REPORT.md

 **Was the assignment to hard or to easy?
 What was too hard or what was too easy**

-I think it was easy
+I think it was easy.

 **For what part of the assignment did you need to do some research? (for example Google search)**